Latest

 Distributed Hiring: One Screening Standard Across Sites, Regions & Time Zones

-Key SummaryGlobal TA: align resume triage and async screening so every site shares one hiring logic with controlled local variation—per internal policy; seek professional…
+Key SummaryMulti-site and global TA: align resume triage and structured async screening so every location runs the same hiring logic with controlled local variation—per i…

 Distributed hiring with one shared assessment standard across locations